1. Do you allow pets?

 Q. How do I know I’m approved; and how do I check in and get the key?

-A. After you book your stay, we send you an initial confirmation (after online payment) and a final confirmation upon credit card approval with cabin, dates, your name and the number of guests coming.
+A. After you book your stay, we send you an initial confirmation (after online payment through HomeAway) and a final confirmation with cabin, dates, your name and the number of guests coming.
 This will arrive by e-mail, so make sure you check all e-mail folders – including your “Junk Mail” file – if you don’t get this within 24 hours.
-The subject headings will have the words “Confirmation” and the name of the cabin.
+The subject headings will have the words “Cupid’s Cove Confirmation.”

 At the same time, you should receive a “Welcome to Cupid’s Cove” with a link to your Welcome Packet of information.
 This packet will include directions, check-in code, and other pertinent details.